Lake Tanganyika: Geography

 The lake has a complex history of changing flow patterns, due to its high altitude, great depth, slow rate of refill, and mountainous location in a turbulently volcanic area that has undergone climate changes.
-Apparently, it has rarely in the past had an outflow to the sea.
+Apparently, in the past it has rarely had an outflow to the sea.
 It has been described as "practically endorheic" for this reason.
-The lake's connection to the sea is dependent on a high water level allowing water to overflow out of the lake through the Lukuga River into the Congo.
-When not overflowing, the lake's exit into the Lukuga River typically is blocked by sand bars and masses of weed, and instead this river depends on its own tributaries, especially the Niemba River, to maintain a flow.
+The lake's connection to the sea is dependent on a high water level allowing overflow out of the lake through the Lukuga River into the Congo.
+When not overflowing, the lake's exit into the Lukuga River is blocked by sand bars and masses of weed, and instead this river depends on its own tributaries, especially the Niemba River, to maintain a flow.

+Since the 1990s the water level in Lake Tanganyika has risen by about 2 metres, flooding homes and structures along low-lying shores.
+This is particularly visible in the town of Nsumbu, Zambia, along the shoreline between the jetty and the mouth of the Chisala River, nearly 2 km to the northwest.
+Between 2018 and 2024 the water has penetrated part of the town up to 300 m from the previous shoreline.

-The lake may also have at times had different inflows and outflows; inward flows from a higher Lake Rukwa, access to Lake Malawi and an exit route to the Nile have all been proposed to have existed at some point in the lake's history.
+The lake may also have had at times different inflows and outflows; inward flows from a higher Lake Rukwa, access to Lake Malawi and an exit route to the Nile have all been proposed to have existed at some point in the lake's history.